Zindi-Africa/A-winning-Mtoto-News_DrFad/README.md

 # One-of-the-winning-Mtoto-News-solutions-from-DrFad
 This is the 3rd place solution to the Mtoto News Childline Kenya Call Prediction Challenge.
-It was written by DrFad, a data scientist on the Zindi.
+It was written by DrFad, a data scientist in the Zindi community.

 About the competition:
 The objective of the competition was to create a forecasting model to predict the number of incoming calls that Childline Kenya will receive per hour per day.